The Laundry Room speakeasy is a popular lounge found across the street from El Cortez, concealed within the Commonwealth Bar.

 No different, The Laundry Room is an endearing throwback to the prohibition era, complete with decor that fits the time period.
 The elegant bar, old-timey photos, tasseled tablecloths, vintage furnishings, and dim lighting immediately transports you to a different time.

 The lounge itself is small, fitting just 22 patrons at a time, and is a stark contrast from other bars you’ll belly up to in Las Vegas.

 The bar serves cocktails exclusively.
 If you’re looking for a beer or wine, this spot isn’t for you.
 While there are 27 signature drinks on the menu, the bartenders are happy to create a custom cocktail based on your flavor preferences.

-Earning 4.5 out of 5 stars on Yelp, we think you’ll agree with the masses.
+Earning 4.5 out of 5 stars on Yelp after 650+ reviews, I think you’ll agree with the masses.
 The Laundry Room at Commonwealth is a unique Las Vegas lounge that is worth a visit.